 According to USA Today, psychology is one of the top-ten majors in the United States, and at many colleges and universities, Introduction to Psychology is considered one of the most popular courses on campus.
-Educators who introduce students to the exploration and study of human behavior primarily work at high schools and postsecondary institutions.
+Educators who introduce students to the exploration and study of human behaviour primarily work as high school teachers or as college or university professors.
 Based on the level of instruction that a teacher wishes to deliver and state laws, psychology educators must fulfill various requirements and achieve educational levels before qualifying for a teaching position at a public high school, college or university.

 How can I become an elementary, middle, or high school psychology teacher?

 While nearly all certified teachers take one or more psychology courses as part of their teacher training, there are very few opportunities to teach psychology at the elementary and middle school levels.
 In some school districts, psychology courses are offered as electives, usually at the senior level or as an AP credit class.
 Standalone courses are a rarity, with private schools more likely to offer such a class than a public school.

 High schools are where a student in the public school system has a better chance of encountering a psychology-related course.
 Typically introduced as a survey course that introduces students to the general principles in the field, the psychology subject is handled on its most basic level.
 Since the number of psychology courses offered is relatively low, however, it is uncommon for an educator to be hired to solely teach psychology.
 High school psychology teachers typically teach other types of courses related to the social sciences or sciences, depending on their declared subject specialization.

 Steps that individuals generally take in order to teach psychology to high school students include the following:

 Earn a bachelor’s degree in psychology or another discipline related to the social sciences.
 Other teachers earn an undergraduate degree in education, and complete a minimum number of psychology credits as their specialization.